AllenSWDB/allenswdb.github.io/code/databook/visual-behavior/VBN-SessionData.md

 <b>General</b>

+active
-`active`: Boolean indicating when the change detection task (with the lick spout available to the mouse) was run.
+: *bool* indicating when the change detection task (with the lick spout available to the mouse) was run.
 This should only be TRUE for block 0.

+stimulus_block
-`stimulus_block`: Index of stimulus as described in cells above.
+: *int* Index of stimulus as described in cells above.

+stimulus_name
-`stimulus_name`: Indicates the stimulus category for this stimulus presentation.
+: *str* Indicates the stimulus category for this stimulus presentation.

+contrast
-`contrast`: Stimulus contrast as defined [here](https://www.psychopy.org/api/visual/gratingstim.html#psychopy.visual.GratingStim.contrast)
+: *float* Stimulus contrast as defined [here](https://www.psychopy.org/api/visual/gratingstim.html#psychopy.visual.GratingStim.contrast)

+duration
-`duration`: Duration of stimulus in seconds
+: *float* Duration of stimulus in seconds

+start_time
-`start_time`: Experiment time when stimulus started.
+: *float* Experiment time when stimulus started.
 This value is corrected for display lag and therefore indicates when the stimulus actually appeared on the screen.

+end_time
-`end_time`: Experiment time when stimulus ended, also corrected for display lag.
+: *float* Experiment time when stimulus ended, also corrected for display lag.

+start_frame
-`start_frame`: Stimulus frame index when this stimulus started.
+: *int* Stimulus frame index when this stimulus started.
 This can be used to sync this table to the behavior trials table, for which behavioral data is collected every frame.

+end_frame
-`end_frame`: Stimulus frame index when this stimulus ended.
+: *int* Stimulus frame index when this stimulus ended.

 <b>Change</b> detection task and Passive replay (blocks 0 and 5)

+flashes_since_change
-`flashes_since_change`: Indicates how many flashes of the same image have occurred since the last stimulus change.
+: *float* Indicates how many flashes of the same image have occurred since the last stimulus change.
+NaN for blocks 1-4.

+image_name
-`image_name`: Indicates which natural image was flashed for this stimulus presentation.
+: *str* Indicates which natural image was flashed for this stimulus presentation.
 To see how to visualize this image, check out [this tutorial](https://allensdk.readthedocs.io/en/latest/_static/examples/nb/visual_behavior_neuropixels_data_access.html).

+is_change
-`is_change`: Indicates whether the image identity changed for this stimulus presentation.
+: *bool* Indicates whether the image identity changed for this stimulus presentation.
 When both this value and 'active' are TRUE, the mouse was rewarded for licking within the response window.

+omitted
-`omitted`: Indicates whether the image presentation was omitted for this flash.
+: *bool* Indicates whether the image presentation was omitted for this flash.
 Most image flashes had a 5% probability of being omitted (producing a gray screen).
 Flashes immediately preceding a change or immediately following an omission could not be omitted.

+rewarded
-`rewarded`: Indicates whether a reward was given after this image presentation.
+: *bool* Indicates whether a reward was given after this image presentation.
 During the passive replay block (5), this value indicates that a reward was issued for the corresponding image presentation during the active behavior block (0).
 No rewards were given during passive replay.

+is_image_novel
+: *bool* True if natural image was not encountered by mouse during previous training/habituation sessions.
+False otherwise.

+trials_id
+: *int* Index of trial in behavior trials table during which this image was presented.
+Keep in mind that a single behavior trial typically spans several image presentations.
+This column can be used to join the stimulus_presentations and trials tables.

 <b>Receptive field mapping gabor stimulus (block 2)</b>

+orientation
-`orientation`: Orientation of gabor.
+: *float* Orientation of gabor.

+position_x
-`position_x`: Position of the gabor along azimuth.
+: *float* Position of the gabor along azimuth.
 The units are in degrees relative to the center of the screen (negative values are nasal).

+position_y
-`position_y`: Position of the gabor along elevation.
+: *float* Position of the gabor along elevation.
 Negative values are lower elevation.

+spatial_frequency
-`spatial_frequency`: Spatial frequency of gabor in cycles per degree.
+: *float* Spatial frequency of gabor in cycles per degree.

+temporal_frequency
-`temporal_frequency`: Temporal frequency of gabor in Hz.
+: *float* Temporal frequency of gabor in Hz.

 <b>Full field flashes (block 4)</b>

+color
-`color`: Color of the full-field flash stimuli.
+: *float* Color of the full-field flash stimuli.
 "1" is white and "-1" is black.